-Non-skiers can play in the snow, hike the snow trail (a multimedia GPS guide is available at the tourist office), warm up with some grog, explore Valberg’s alpine ambience, savor a lunch of raclette or fondue, and sip hot spiced wine in a warm chalet before napping on the ride back.
+Skiers have their choice of 23 lifts and miles and miles of ski slopes, while non-skiers can play in the snow, hike the snow trail (a multimedia GPS guide is available at the tourist office), warm up with some grog, explore Valberg’s alpine ambience, savor a lunch of raclette or fondue, get a little sledding in, and sip hot spiced wine in a warm chalet before napping on the ride back.

 - Back up to Main Bus Page: Everything you need to know about taking the Bus in Nice